farithadnan/whatsup-blaster/README.md

      +0987654321
      ```
    - Save it in the `configs/contacts` folder.
+   - Row `1` is a header.
+   - All numbers must be put under the `A` column.

 2. **Optional: Add Media**
    - Place images in the `configs/media` folder.